QiuMatthew/qiumatthew.github.io/source/_posts/Existentialism is a Humanism Reading Note.md

 We sometimes accept those interpretations because everything is evolving and the existing law might not cover all circumstances.
 For example, e-mail only emerged from 1971, before that, no legislation would considered crimes involving e-mail.
 Recently the cryptocurrency and LLMs also brings many challenges to our legal system.

 To deal with those challenges.
 We cannot only rely on revising the law, since it would be a difficult and lengthy process.
 Another solution is to develop a theoretical system for interpreting legal provisions, just as stated, "the point is how to interpret the law, not how to revise the law".

+## Sentiment versus Action

+When we run into a moral dilemma, there is no consultant for us to validate our actions.

+Sartre gave us an example of a young man who has a mother living upon him.
+The young man lost his brother during the German intrusion in 1940.
+And the young man wanted to join the army to fight for justice.

+Now, should the young man leave his mother to join the forces or should he take after his mother and let others fight for the entire community?

+The young man suffered a lot.
+And he had to make his decision with instinct because no one will tell him which is the "right" way, not even himself.
+And only after the action is taken (wether he chose to stay or join the frontline), he realized which one he valued more.

+Sartre argued that, the young man's action is not decided by his sentiment, on the contrary, his sentiment is defined by his action.

+> In other words, feelings is formed by the deeds that one does.
+And that is to say that I can neither seek within myself for an authentic impulse to action, nor can I expect, from some ethic, formulae that will enable me to act.

+## Act without Hope

+> As for “despair,” the meaning of this expression is extremely simple.
+It merely means that we limit ourselves to a reliance upon that which is within our wills, or within the sum of the probabilities which render our action feasible.
+Whenever one wills anything, there are always these elements of probability.
+If I am counting upon a visit from a friend, who may be coming by train or by tram, I presuppose that the train will arrive at the appointed time, or that the tram will not be derailed.
+I remain in the realm of possibilities; but one does not rely upon any possibilities beyond those that are strictly concerned in one’s action.
+Beyond the point at which the possibilities under consideration cease to affect my action, I ought to disinterest myself.
+For there is no God and no prevenient design, which can adapt the world and all its possibilities to my will.
+When Descartes said, “Conquer yourself rather than the world,” what he meant was, at bottom, the same – that we should act without hope.

+## Man is Nothing Else but the Sum of His Actions